 Puppy farmers can be defined as volume breeders who have little regard or consideration for the basic needs and care for their breeding bitches and puppies.
 PAAG is wholeheartedly against any breeding in which profit is prioritised over the health and welfare of the puppies or parents.

 There are basic requirements anyone breeding dogs must comply with under the Animal Welfare Act 2006 in terms of basic welfare.
-Anyone breeding five or more litters must also comply with the Breeding and Sale of Dogs Act and have their premises inspected.
+Anyone breeding must also comply with the relevant legislation for their area, this information is available on our Selling a Pet page, and have their premises inspected.
 Not upholding welfare standards – often a criticism of so called puppy farms – could lead them to be in breach of the law, however it is notoriously hard to prosecute suspected puppy farmers.

 The following advice can help you avoid purchasing a puppy farmed dog: